IWM Duxford for a great family day out in Cambridgeshire

-We had lots of fun trying on the different uniforms and even though they were huge on all of us, I absolutely love these photographs that we took of the boys.
-Little Bean wasn’t feeling too great on the day we visited so she stayed at home with Nanna but she would have loved it so we will be taking her back with us next time for sure.
+We had lots of fun trying on the different uniforms, and even though they were huge on all of us, I absolutely loved the photographs that we took of the boys.
+Little Bean wasn’t feeling too great on the day we visited, so she stayed at home with Nanna, but she would have loved it, so we will be taking her back with us next time for sure.

 Flying Aircraft and Conservation in Action

-In Flying Aircraft and Conservation in Action you could see historical Aircraft being lovingly restored to their former glory.
-In Air and Sea you are taken on a journey from World War I to the present day.
-It is home to naval aircraft and boats that found in the First World War, the cockpit from the most successful Japanese fighter aircraft type of the Second World War – the A6M Zero.
-The Air and Sea exhibition also features helicopters and naval aircraft from the 1950’s, lifeboats, submarines and aircraft that served in the Falklands War.
+In Flying Aircraft and Conservation in Action, you could see historical Aircraft being lovingly restored to their former glory.
+In Air and Sea, you are taken on a journey from World War I to the present day.
+It is home to naval aircraft and boats that were found in the First World War, the cockpit from the most successful Japanese fighter aircraft type of the Second World War – the A6M Zero.
+The Air and Sea exhibition also features helicopters and naval aircraft from the 1950s, lifeboats, submarines and aircraft that served in the Falklands War.

 Land Warfare Exhibition

-Walking back towards the Gift Shop and our car at the end of our day, we watched all manner of planes taking off on the airfield which was an awesome sight.
+Walking back towards the Gift Shop and our car at the end of our day, we watched all manner of planes taking off on the airfield, which was an awesome sight.
 Beanie Boy had paid attention so well he was even able to tell us what some of the planes were – Mummy was impressed!
-We called into the Gift Shop before we left and was relieved to find their were gifts for all budgets and all ages of visitor.
+We called the Gift Shop before we left and was relieved to find there were gifts for all budgets and all ages of visitor.

 IWM Duxford, Cambridgeshire.
 CB22 4QR.